aaug1/WaveletTransformArduino/README.md

 Credit to Arik Slepyan for the project proposal!

+## TODO:
+1. Implement dwt2D
+2. Implement dwt3D

 ---
 ## Additional Notes:

 ### Folder descriptions
-Please download the wavelet_transform_all repository to run the code.
+Please download the **wavelet_transform** repository to run the code.
+An example in test.ino is given for how to run the code.

 The other file contains code written in PlatformIO, but was used primarily for testing purposes.

 ### Development notes for the future!
 1. **Dynamic Memory Allocation** It is important to remember that smaller programmable devices such as the Arduino or Teensy have limited memory.
 Dynamically allocating too much memory, i.e., through a vector data structure, can lead to buggy performance.